Last updated November 24, 2022

-When a soldier is placed on the temporary disability retirement list (TDRL) or Permanent Disability Retirement List (PDRL), he is given the same benefits as if he had served for twenty years or more.
+When a soldier is placed on the temporary disability retirement list (TDRL) or Permanent Disability Retirement List (PDRL), they are given the same benefits as if they had served for twenty years or more.

-If the soldier chooses TRICARE Prime, an annual enrollment fee that can be paid annually, quarterly or monthly.
+If the soldier chooses TRICARE Prime, an annual enrollment fee can be paid annually, quarterly or monthly.
 This fee can also be set up as an allotment from retirement pay.
-It is less than $40/month for family coverage.
+If you are in Group B, it is just over $70/month for family coverage in 2023.

 Dental insurance can be set up on an allotment as well.
-The amount varies based on the type of coverage but it is considerably more than active duty premiums.
+The amount varies based on the type of coverage, but it is considerably more than active duty premiums.

 New ID cards will have to be made to show either the TDRL or PDRL status.
-My husband always gets strange looks when he shows a retired military ID at the age of 29.
-My ID looks almost identical to my active duty ID.
+My husband always gets strange looks when he shows a retired military ID at a younger age.
+My ID looks almost identical to my ID when he was on active duty ID.

 On Post Resources

-Retired soldiers and dependents maintain access to all on post resources including most travel deals.
+Retired soldiers and dependents maintain access to all on-post resources, including most travel deals.
 They can continue to use post lodging as well.
-There are some restrictions on these things but they are minimal.
+There are some restrictions on these things, but they are minimal.

-I typically use my military ID when a business asks for ID as I hate my driver’s license picture even more than my military ID picture *wink* and they’ve always offered the discount.
+I typically use my military ID when a business asks for ID as I hate my driver’s license picture even more than my military ID picture *wink*, and they’ve always offered a discount.
 I have not asked for one since my husband retired.